ddebenedittis/control_arm_temperature/README.md

 # Control Arm Temperature

 Implementation of a temperature-aware controller for robotic systems.
-It builds upon Hierarchical Optimization, a method that allows to solve multiple prioritized tasks while respecting the tasks' priorities.
+It builds upon Hierarchical Quadratic Programming, a method that allows to solve multiple prioritized tasks while respecting the tasks' priorities.
-For references on Hierarchical Optimization, take a look at [Soft Bilinear Inverted Pendulum: A Model to Enable Locomotion With Soft Contacts](https://ieeexplore.ieee.org/document/10777856) or [Prioritized optimization for task-space control](https://ieeexplore.ieee.org/abstract/document/5354341).
+For references on Hierarchical Quadratic Programming, take a look at [Soft Bilinear Inverted Pendulum: A Model to Enable Locomotion With Soft Contacts](https://ieeexplore.ieee.org/document/10777856) or [Prioritized optimization for task-space control](https://ieeexplore.ieee.org/abstract/document/5354341).

 ## Installation with Docker